galaxyproject/training-material/topics/synthetic-biology/tutorials/pathway_analysis/tutorial.md

 - A set of pathways provided in the SBML format (Systems Biology Markup Language) to be ranked, modeling heterologous pathways such as those outputted by the **RetroSynthesis workflow** (available in [Galaxy SynbioCAD platform](https://galaxy-synbiocad.org)).

-- The GEM (Genome-scale metabolic models) which is a formalized representation of the metabolism of the host organism (the model is E. coli iML1515), provided in the SBML format.
+- The GEM (Genome-scale Metabolic Models) which is a formalized representation of the metabolism of the host organism (the model is _E. coli_ iML1515), provided in the SBML format.

 ## Get data